To Enlarge Images – Right Click Image then Open in a New Tab.

 DO NOT Walk on a Solid Surfaces with these..

-Like Side Walks, Asphalt or a Tile Floor … then they are Slippery ! ! !
+Like Side Walks, Asphalt or a Tile Floor … there they are Slippery ! ! !

 Try to Find a Place you will be SAFE Servicing their Food in the Winter.